 For this reason, Unearth developed OnePlace for Civil Construction - a mobile mapping software for intuitive data collection, progress tracking, and project collaboration.

 Ultimately, this software bridges the gap between office and field while ensuring a high-quality project turnover through digital as-builting.

 Want to continue your journey in GIS?

-Check out our articles on learning GIS, data collection tools, and free GIS software.
+Check out our articles on data collection tools, getting started with GIS, and free GIS software.